silentdance/ram/intl.en-US/API reference/API reference (RAM)/Introduction/RAM introduction.md

 ## What is RAM {#section_ynd_dmk_xdb .section}

-Resource Access Management \(RAM\) is a resource access control service provided by Alibaba Cloud.  is a resource access control service provided by Alibaba Cloud.
+Resource Access Management \(RAM\) is a resource access control service provided by Alibaba Cloud.
+RAM enables you to centrally manage your users \(such as employees, systems, or applications\) and control users' access to your resources.

 ## Issues to be resolved by RAM {#section_znd_dmk_xdb .section}